mesg-foundation/docs/guide/process/steps/task.md

 # Task

-This type defines which service's task to execute.
+This type defines the task to execute of a given instance of a service.

 By default, the task's inputs are the previous step's outputs.
-Can be customized by mapping the outputs of any previous steps.
+It can be customized by defining the `inputs` parameter to reference the outputs of any previous steps.

 ## Definition